cljung/B2C-devdiv/7-graphapi/README.md

 ![Device Login](/media/7-graphapi-devicelogin.png)

-The command will store your token in a gloval variable `$global:tokens` and will create the authentication header needed in `$global:authHeader`, so you need not worry about typing them in every command.
+The command will store your token in a global variable `$global:tokens` and will create the authentication header needed in `$global:authHeader`, so you need not worry about typing them in every command.

 ### Creating a test user